plunify/InTime/docs/quickstart.md

 3. After exporting, open this project in your FPGA software.
 Switch the active revision to the one that you exported. ![Switch to the exported revision](images/quickstart/altera_quartusII.png)

 4. To verify the result, re-run your project to check that the timing result is the same as what is reported in InTime. ![View the result in the FPGA software](images/quickstart/altera_quartusII_TNS.png)

-## Further References

-In summary, the Quick Start guide shows you how to configure, run InTime, view the results and export selected ones to your FPGA project.

-For more details on how to optimize your design, please refer to the [advanced techniques](advanced.md) sections below.